roryl/lucee-book/templates.md

 >
 >Page Content about home

+>Note: The include tag finds templates via their path from the webroot, or a mapping configured in Application.cfc

 ##Best Practices
 Lucee's entire tag library, including complex functionality like making HTTP requests, sending email, and querying databases, are available as tags.
 For example, the query tag can select from a database